-- Wray Forward-UK
+Wray Forward-UK

 Wray Forward is a free, inclusive and accessible programme for change that focuses on supporting the sustainability and forward movement of black businesses in UK.
 We are proud to deliver Wray Forward in partnership with Foundervine, a social enterprise that is helping to shape the future of Black businesses and entrepreneurs in the community.
 Together with Foundervine, we have created two free bespoke programmes, both by and for our community.
 The Community Business programme is a monthly programme of workshops aimed at community businesses to scale up, expand their network and discover new opportunities.
 The Music Business Accelerator is a 3-month programme helping Black business owners in music to scale up, increase visibility and pitch their business idea to investors.
 The two programmes feature intensive growth activities, expert-led content, training, coaching, virtual mentoring platform and funding access.

-After being launched at the end of 2021, during 2022 we had over 947 businesses sign up for the workshops within the Community Business programme, 106 businesses sign up for the music accelerator, 112 attendees at the first in person Wray Forward networking event catered to our largest group of founders from the food and beverage sector, engaging with 120 new businesses each month of which 65% of community business are female-led.
+After being launched at the end of 2021, in 2022 we had over 1,987 businesses sign up for the workshops.
+1,345 business signed up for the Community Business programme, and 642 businesses for the music accelerator.
+We engaged with 165 new businesses each month of which 65% of community business are female-led.

-- AdAstra Project-Italy
+AdAstra Project-Italy

-AdAstra Project-Spazio al tuo futuro (Space for your future) is a pilot training and work experience project aimed at young people in disadvantaged and vulnerable personal and economic situations that Campari Group has promoted for the second year in partnership with Fondazione di Comunità Milano, A&I Onlus, Heineken and Lavazza, and which provides a positive example of collaboration between profit and non-profit organisations.
-In order to implement the project, Campari Group, Heineken and Lavazza made available their centres of excellence, their 'academies', the skills of qualified professionals in the field, and on-the-job training opportunities to provide young participants with the specialist and professional knowledge and skills required to pursue a career in the sector.
+AdAstra Project-Spazio al tuo futuro (Space for your future) is a training and work experience project aimed at young people in disadvantaged and vulnerable personal and economic situations that Campari Group has promoted for the third year in partnership with Fondazione di Comunità Milano, A&I Onlus, Heineken and Lavazza, and which provides a positive example of collaboration between profit and non-profit organisations.
+In order to implement the project, Campari Group, Heineken Italia and Lavazza made available their centres of excellence, their 'academies', the skills of qualified professionals in the field, and on-the-job training opportunities to provide young participants with the specialist and professional knowledge and skills required to pursue a career in the sector.
 The name AdAstra Project is a clear reference to the Latin motto per aspera ad astra (through hardships to the stars), signifying the will to overcome difficulties and embark on one's own path in the world.
 The training course continued with a four-month apprenticeship before the students were actually given a job placement.
 In spite of the pandemic, which made it more difficult to find employment, and the repeated lockdowns that generated further psychological problems for already fragile young people, only two drop-outs were recorded during the project, also thanks to the necessary psychological support and widespread and individual counselling provided.
 The other young people were all employed.